Mechanised Infantry Division "Guzmán el Bueno" No. 2

 With the Francoist reorganisation of 1965, the army was divided into two parts, the Immediate Intervention Forces (FII) and the territorial defence forces.
 The FII were to be a "an army corps equipped and trained for conventional and limited nuclear warfare, ready to be deployed within or outside national borders."
 Three divisions were created as the spearhead of the Immediate Intervention Forces: Armoured Division No. 1 "Brunete", Mechanised Division No. 2 "Guzman el Bueno"; and Motorised Division "Maestrazgo" No. 3 with its headquarters in Valencia.
-The "Guzman el Bueno" Division as reorganised by 1970 had two brigades, Mechanised Brigade (BRIMZ) XXI at Cordoba, with RIMT Lepanto 2 Córdoba; :es:Regimiento de Infantería Mecanizada «Castilla» n.º 16 at Badajoz; and Motorised Brigade (BRIMT) XXII at Jerez with RIMIX "Soria" 9 Sevilla and RIMT "Pavía" 19 at San Roque.
+The "Guzman el Bueno" Division as reorganised by 1970 had two brigades, Mechanised Brigade (BRIMZ) XXI at Cordoba, with RIMT Lepanto 2 Córdoba; Mechanized Infantry Regiment "Castilla" No. 16 at Badajoz; and Motorised Brigade (BRIMT) XXII at Jerez with RIMIX "Soria" 9 Sevilla and RIMT "Pavía" 19 at San Roque.
 Among its divisional troops was the now-Light Armored Cavalry Regiment "Sagunto" No. 7.

 The division existed from 1965 to the mid-1990s, surviving the Modernización del Ejército de Tierra (META) reorganisation of 1984 onwards.
 But the "NORTE" Plan of 1994 reduced the now "Maneouvre Force," located in the old Captaincy of Valencia, to an army corps equivalent of a complete heavy division and the equivalent of a light division with reduced support.
 The "Guzman el Bueno" division was disestablished, though its BRIMZ XXI was retained, renumbered BRIMZ X and moved to Cerro Muriano (see :es:Brigada «Guzmán el Bueno» X), and incorporated within the remaining "Brunete" heavy division.
 The 7th Light Armoured Cavalry was disbanded in mid-1995.